chbrown/iwc/README.md

     iwc [-l] [-w] [-c]

-It defaults to counting all three.
+If you don't specify any, it defaults to all three.

 ## E.g.:

-    $ cat /usr/share/dict/words | iwc
+    $ iwc < /usr/share/dict/words
     235886  235916  2493109

+or after a quick `npm install -g twilight json`

+    $ twitter-curl | json -C text | iwc -w
+    14477

 ## Limitations: